Main theme of the week: Smart Approaches Towards a Better Life

 The faculties of Engineering & Business and Health & Well-being of Turku University of Applied Sciences (TUAS) welcome you to share your expertise with the participants of the week by giving a lecture or workshop or in other ways actively contributing to the programme of the week.

-The week will give you the opportunity to exchange ideas and plan future cooperation with our teachers, staff and R&D-experts as well as share your expertise with our students.
+The week will give you the opportunity to exchange ideas and plan future cooperation with all the participants, including TUAS teachers, staff and R&D experts as well as share your expertise with our students.
 Part of the programme is organized together with both faculties giving the guests an opportunity for multiprofessional cooperation.
 The faculty of Health and Well-being welcomes your students as well to participate the programme of the week.
 Your students are welcome to give a poster or oral presentation too as part of the weeks programme.
 We will acknowledge their participation with a certificate of attendance.

 Both faculties will organize their own conference days based on the lectures, workshops and / or presentations of the guests as well as our own staff.
 Feel free to send us your case study presentation, a workshop or a lecture.
 Please note that the audience will be multidisciplinary.